JustinYa/AquaticCatchPredictor/docs/proposal.md

 ---

 ### 3. Novelty & Rationale
-Our approach introduces several novel elements to fishing prediction.
-First, by using localized, real-time data, our system relies on actual data from the fishing site, such as water movement detected by an accelerometer, along with temperature, pressure, and location, to provide a comprehensive fishing index.
+This project introduces several novel elements to fishing prediction.
+First, by using localized, real-time data, the system relies on actual data from the fishing site, such as water movement detected by an accelerometer, along with temperature, pressure, and location, to provide a comprehensive fishing index.
 Second, the system supports offline capability.
 By utilizing pre-trained machine learning models, it processes data locally, eliminating the need for cloud-based computations and enabling functionality in remote fishing locations without cellular connectivity.
 Additionally, for pattern recognition, the device uses decision trees or SVM (Support Vector Machines) to analyze patterns from the collected data, allowing it to dynamically identify optimal fishing conditions without requiring constant internet access.
 Furthermore, this system could be beneficial in competitive fishing events like Bassmaster, where it provides insights into fish activity patterns in specific water areas.
 By offering data-driven analyses, it has the potential to increase the event's appeal to audiences.
-This combination of real-time, location-specific analysis with energy-efficient, offline operation sets our device apart from conventional fishing prediction systems.
+This combination of real-time, location-specific analysis with energy-efficient, offline operation sets the device apart from conventional fishing prediction systems.

 ---